All About Cloning Your Cannabis! Step by Step

 Put your clones into a plastic tray with a lid and start misting.
 Keep watering them daily to keep the plants moist—your clones will be delicate, so they need a lot of help through environmental controls.
 Of course, your clones will also need light, but they do not need strong light so you can use a t5 grow light, an LED on a low setting, or even an incandescent bulb.

-Observe your cloned plants-how to clone plants
+Observe your cloned plants

 Cutting your plants for clone